 Hypocrisy is the favorite charge that liberals hurl at conservatives.
 One can hear the glee in the voice of The Washington Monthly as it declares, “William J. Bennett has made millions lecturing people on morality — and blown it on gambling.”
 Ha.
 Ha.

-.
+#ad#The esteemed Jonah Goldberg addresses this in full in his Goldberg File and various reviewers have had their say in The Corner.
 Jonah’s basic point on the hypocrisy of hypocrisy-calling, Clinton-defending, liberals is largely correct.
 Sunday on CNN, I took the more-in-sorrow-than-anger tone, and but the more one thinks of it, the more the situation should be considered troubling.

 As Rod Dreher noted yesterday:

 I think gambling…is a scourge, though not necessarily a sin.
 Anyway, I don’t know how a believing Catholic, as Bennett professes to be, can justify putting millions of dollars into the pockets of casinos, even if it never directly hurt his family.
 Christians believe it a moral imperative that we be good stewards of the resources God has given us.
 This is not to say that every spare farthing has to go into the poor box, but throwing away gargantuan sums…at casinos is excessive by anyone’s standards, to say nothing of the standards of a man who has made a fortune, and a name for himself, preaching moral rigor.

 Like Rod, I’ve seen in my own family what compulsive gambling can do and it’s not pretty.
 Like alcoholism and drug use, it can lead to divorce and dysfunctional families.
 No, that history hasn’t prevented me from going with friends to bachelor parties in Vegas and playing a couple of blackjack hands, but the possible dangers were never out of mind.